 For Customers Large and Small...Screen Printing is the Cornerstone of UGP!

 Screen Printing is where we started and still comprises the majority of what we do.
 With over 20 Screen Printing Presses and a capacity to fulfill any size order, we love to work on orders from 10 to 10,000 - whether you are organizing a small family reunion or putting on a large running event.
+And when your group or team needs that individual customization to make sure everyone is unique, our personalization options will get the job done.
+Click here to learn about our Personalization Services.

 What's the difference between Screen Printing and Digital Printing?